Become a Certified Sustainability Communicator in just eight weeks.

 curriculum graphic

-The program draws upon the Center for Climate Journalism and Communication’s training modules that have been delivered to hundreds of leading journalists, scientists, and other specialists across the globe to increase frequency and impact of their climate communications.
+The program draws upon the Center for Climate Journalism and Communication’s training modules that have been delivered to hundreds of leading journalists, scientists, and other specialists across the globe to increase the frequency and impact of their climate communications.

-Five modules:
+Seven modules:

-• Understanding climate change: data, language, and visuals
+• Understanding climate change: science and language

 • Foundations of climate communication: best practices

-• Leveraging artificial intelligence for climate communication
+• Leveraging psychology for climate communication

-• Climate communication across functions
+• Climate communication on the global level

 Why USC Annenberg?